This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Egg Muffins Healthy

-Like I said, as the recipe is written, these healthy egg muffin cups are super light.
+These healthy egg muffin cups are super light.
 Only 88 calories and 1 gram net carbs each!
 Plus, they are loaded with yummy veggies.

 A light paleo breakfast like this is nice to have sometimes.
 Calories do matter even if you’re low carb.
 I don’t actually count them, but having options for a light, portable meal (that tastes delicious!) is always a good thing.